Chapter -1 :: Ordinary

 The Hero spent the majority of his life loafing around the centres of that city, and he loathed that place very much.

 It was horribly arrogant, and had little reason to be.

 Oh: it was pretty.
-That was however being destroyed in attempts to make everything more commercial.
+It was at the intersection of two rivers, and forests lined the banks of the water.
+That was, however, being destroyed in attempts to make everything more commercial.
 More “convenient” for residents and tourists alike.

 Forrest were destroyed at a rapid pace.
 Rivers were exploited for their eye-candy, and ironically treated horribly during their exploitation.

 He was brought into Cambridge Memorial Hospital.
 It was explained to him that this was his second time inside that building since his journey started.
 He cannot remember the first time.